USEPA/MCSimMod/README.md

 styler::style_pkg(".")
 ```

-A check is added in continuous integration that the code is formatted correctly.
+A check is added in continuous integration to ensure that the code is formatted correctly.
 If the code is not formatted correctly, the build will fail.